jfo/blog/source/posts/types-structs-and-unions.md

 ---
-title: Types, Structs, and Unions
+title: C and Simple Types
+date: 2016-05-26
 layout: post
+tags: rc
 ---

-I'm going to explain some things about C and computers in general in simplified terms, ignoring a lot of implementation details.
+I'm going to explain some things about C and computers in general in simplified terms, ignoring a lot of details.

 When a C program starts, it has access to a big chunk of memory.
 This memory is basically just a really long series of bits that can only either be 1 or 0.